iarata/salty-wizard/readme.md

 For the clustering section all notebooks and code are in the "clustering" folder.
 Notebooks produce the figures and data for analysis.

-## Evaluating

-Python file for TF-IDF calculating is also found in "clustering" folder.
-Can be run by itself with the command

-- python clustering/cluster_eval.py
+TF-IDF notebook can also be accessed in the "clustering" folder

 ## Embeddings

 TBD